NaveenHosamani/EDA_of_Suicides_In_India_dataset/README.md

 - Clone this repository to your local machine.
 - Install the necessary dependencies using pip install -r requirements.txt.
 - Navigate to the Notebooks directory.
-- Open and run the Jupyter notebooks in the following order:
+- Open and run the Jupyter notebook
-  1_Data_Cleaning.ipynb: Data cleaning and preprocessing.
-  2_Exploratory_Data_Analysis.ipynb: Exploratory data analysis and visualization.
 - Explore the findings and insights generated from the analysis.

 ### Conclusion